programminghistorian/jekyll/new-lesson-workflow.md

 Write in Markdown
 -----------------

 All new lessons should be formatted as Markdown files.
 Markdown is a simple mark-up language that is best written in a text editor (do not use MS Word or Open Office).
-The following resources and cheatsheets will tell you all that you need to know about formatting a lesson in
+Our site uses [GitHub Pages](https://pages.github.com/), which are powered by [Jekyll](http://jekyllrb.com/), to automatically convert the Markdown written by our authors into the HTML pages that you can find here on the website.

-Markdown:
+The following resources and cheatsheets will tell you all that you need to know about formatting a lesson in Markdown:

 -   [GitHub Guide to Markdown]
 -   [Markdown Basics]